 The most effective approach is to start with two or three tools that cover your core needs, then add specialized ones only where gaps exist.
 Every tool on this list is genuinely free or has a meaningful free tier, so experiment with a few and see what sticks.

-If you eventually outgrow the free tier patchwork and want everything under one roof, all-in-one nonprofit platforms like Kindly consolidate donor management, volunteer coordination, email campaigns, event management, and project tracking into a single system.
+If you eventually outgrow the free tier patchwork and want everything under one roof, all-in-one nonprofit software like Kindly consolidates donor management, volunteer coordination, email campaigns, event management, and project tracking into a single system.
 Kindly's AI grant writer is completely free (5 proposals per month, no credit card), and the full platform offers a 14-day free trial with plans starting at $129/month.

 But start with free.
 If you're currently juggling five logins and three spreadsheets, consolidate the tools that overlap first and see how much time you get back.